qianqianqi28/review/README.md

 ## Operating instructions
 Please see Readme file in lbaemma folder and nmf folder.

+## Paper
+Qi, Q., & Van der Heijden, P. G. (2025).
+A review of NMF, PLSA, LBA, EMA, and LCA with a focus on the identifiability issue. arXiv preprint arXiv:2512.22282.

 ## License
 This project is licensed under the terms of the LICENSE GNU General Public License v3.0.